I’ve written a couple of Christmas themed golf articles for Inside Golf over the years. This one appeared in the 2014 December issue of Inside Golf.

 A golfer was playing, in t-shirt and jeans;

-To be dressed like a golfer, not a poor Christmas tree;
+You should be dressed like a golfer, not someone from the street;

 The club captain roared “Now this is abhorrent!”,